Back to Stay

-Back to Stay (Abrir puertas y ventanas) is a 2011 Argentine-Swiss comedy-drama film, written and directed by Milagros Mumenthaler in her first full-length feature film.
-The film won the Golden Leopard at the 2011 Locarno International Film Festival and the Golden Astor at the Mar del Plata International Film Festival.
+Back to Stay (Spanish: Abrir puertas y ventanas) is a 2011 Argentine-Swiss film written and directed by Milagros Mumenthaler.
+At the 2011 Locarno Film Festival, it won multiple awards, including the Golden Leopard, the Best Actress Award for María Canale, and the FIPRESCI Prize.
+It later won the Golden Astor at the Mar del Plata International Film Festival and the CineVision Award at Filmfest München.